AI For Emergency Garage Door Calls

 Door stuck open or will not close

-Homeowners calling because the garage is exposed, the door reverses, sensors fail, panels are damaged, or the opener will not complete the cycle.
+Homeowners calling because the garage is exposed, the door reverses, sensors fail, panels are damaged, a vehicle is inside, or the opener will not complete the cycle.

-Outcome: Capture security pressure and route the call without promising unsafe fixes.
+Outcome: Capture security pressure and move the call forward without promising unsafe fixes.

 Trapped-car and broken-spring calls